 Engineering-Robotics Bachelor of Science

-Leading to a Bachelor of Science Degree in Engineering - Robotics
+Leading to a Bachelor of Science Degree in Robotics Engineering

 Program Educational Objectives